 - Separate 8a eligibility requirements exist for a business that is owned by American Indians, Native Alaskans, Native Hawaiians or Certified Development Companies.

-The government contracts attorneys at Watson & Associates, LLC frequently provides comprehensive and aggressive representation and legal advice for companies already in the program seeking set aside small business opportunities.
+The government contracts attorneys at Watson & Associates, LLC frequently provides comprehensive and aggressive representation and legal advice to disadvantaged business enterprise companies already in the program seeking set aside small business opportunities.

 When it comes to federal 8a minority owned business certification, and other SBA small business programs, we have successfully challenged the SBA in adverse decisions during the certification process or during a termination recommendation.